thomashoullier/pkg-merge/README.md

 a face value and a numismatic value.
 The numismat wants to find the set of coins that have a given total face value while minimizing the total numismatic value.

+The coins can only have face values in (possibly negative) powers of two.
+The problem is then suited to find sets of coins amounting to total sums _X_ that are easily decomposed in a sum of powers of two.

+Let us represent coins by the pair: (_i_, _w_).
+* _i_: The coin has face value 2^i.
+* _w_: Weight of the coin, its numismatic value.

 ## References